 Update on Wressle, North Lincolnshire

-Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today’s update from Egdon Resources (‘Egdon’) regarding the forward plan for the Wressle oil field development on PEDL 180 in the East Midlands, including preparation and submission of two new planning application to North Lincolnshire Council seeking its consent for the Wressle oil field developmentand and to extend the current planning consent
+Europa Oil & Gas (Holdings) plc, the UK and Ireland focussed oil and gas exploration, development and production company, notes today’s update from Egdon Resources (‘Egdon’) regarding the submission to North Lincolnshire Council (‘NLC’) of a new planning application (‘the Application’) for the development of the Wressle oil field development on PEDL 180 in the East Midlands (‘the Submission’).

-This follows the Planning Inspector’s decision to reject Egdon’s appeals (‘the Appeals’) against the two planning refusals by North Lincolnshire County Council’s Planning Committee, as announced on 5 January 2017.
-Europa has a 30% working interest in Wressle alongside Egdon (operator, 25%), Celtique Energie Petroleum Ltd (30%), and Union Jack Oil (15%), (‘the Joint Venture partners’).
-Egdon`s full RNS is reproduced at the end of this release.
+The Submission follows the Planning Inspector’s decision to reject Egdon’s appeals (‘the Appeals’) against the two planning refusals by NLC’s Planning Committee, as announced on 5 January 2017.
+Europa has a 30% working interest in Wressle alongside Egdon (operator, 30%), Union Jack Oil (27.5%), and Humber Oil & Gas Limited (12.5%) (‘the Joint Venture partners’).
+Egdon`s full RNS including Notes is reproduced at the end of this release.

 Egdon`s RNS published today is as follows: